VaishnaviSonwaneBntSoft/TestManagement/README.md

 ## Features

-- **CRUD operations for managing CREATE, UPDATE, DELETE, READ Operations**
+- **CRUD API's for managing CREATE, UPDATE, DELETE, READ Operations**
 - **Bulk upload of questions from an Excel file**
 - **Error handling for duplicate entries and other exceptions**